 “One of the most famous noodle dishes that define northern cuisine; the savory and sweet flavor is very addicting.
 “Zhajiang” means “fried sauce” –– the dish is packed with flavor; the addition of vinegar and cucumber add a kick.” – Amelie Kang.
 Chef & Owner, MáLà Project.

 CHEF & OWNER AMELIE KANG’S STORY

-On February 2018, Amelie and team opened a second location of MáLà Project in midtown, and the first location of Chubby Princess, a chic Chinese bistro focusing on noodles, dumplings and other home-cooking Chinese dishes in Financial District.
-Recognized for her talent and dedication to the hospitality industry, and for especially being a pioneer whose success story led the most recent wave of new Chinese restaurants in East Village, Amelie is awarded Eater’s Young Guns 2018 alongside two other chef/owners in New York, Forbes 30 Under 30 2020, and Eater New Guard of New York.
+On February 2018, Amelie and her team opened a second location of MáLà Project in midtown, and the first location of Chubby Princess, a chic Chinese bistro offering noodles, dumplings, and other authentic Chinese home-cooking in the Financial District.
+Recognized for her talent and dedication to the hospitality industry, and as a pioneer whose success story has led to the most recent wave of new Chinese restaurants in East Village, Amelie was awarded Eater’s Young Guns 2018 alongside two other chef/owners in New York, Forbes 30 Under 30 2020, and Eater New Guard of New York.

 $2 Recipe Download, $2 Download + $5 Donation, $2 Download + $10 Donation